Trade Forex Trading

 • Holidays

-Do not transact during Holidays.
-This is because the Banks are closed and therefore less participants in the forex market.
-If banks close for a holiday then the volume of transactions carried out is greatly reduced.
-This can lead to low volatility.
+Don't transact during Holidays.
+This is because the Banks are closed and therefore less participants in the market.
+If banks close for a holiday then the volume of trade transactions carried out is greatly reduced.
+This can lead to low market volatility.